getsops/sops/README.rst

    $ cat /tmp/.sops506055069/tmp-file291138648
    cat: /tmp/.sops506055069/tmp-file291138648: No such file or directory

-Additionally, both ``exec-env`` and ``exec-file`` support dropping privileges before executing the new program via the ``--user <username>`` flag.
+Additionally, on unix-like platforms, both ``exec-env`` and ``exec-file`` support dropping privileges before executing the new program via the ``--user <username>`` flag.
 This is particularly useful in cases where the encrypted file is only readable by root, but the target program does not need root privileges to function.
 This flag should be used where possible for added security.

 .. code:: bash